factorish/factorish/README.md

 Luke, I am your bacon
 ```

+A bunch of functions are also made available to you via some userdata magic based on your application definitions which can be run inside any of the VMs.

+* `start_<app name>` - start the application container
+* `stop_<app_name>` - stop the application container
+* `build_<app_name>` - rebuild the application image
+* `<app_name>` - get a `bash` prompt inside the running container
+* `cleanup` - clean up the `/services/ etcd namespace.

 Example Application
 ===================

-The example app not only gives you an easy way to check out `Vader` itself, but it also provides a framework in which you can port legacy applications easily to the CoreOS/Docker ecosystem using `confd` and `etcd` to build out configs etc.
+The example app not only gives you an easy way to check out the tooling itself, but it also provides a framework in which you can port legacy applications easily to the CoreOS/Docker ecosystem using `confd` and `etcd` to build out configs etc.

 Framework
 ---------